-This week, Jodi and Eliot talk with Chris Brogan about jiu jitsu, palm writing, and other interesting things that totally make sense once you listen to the episode.
+In this weeks episode, Jodi and Eliot talk about jiu-jitsu, palm writing, and other interesting things that totally make sense once you listen to the episode.

 Why is that important for business?

-The whole premise for this episode is based on a story told by Chris Brogan – that accomplishments should be written on your hand, and you should celebrate them only until they fade.
+The whole premise for this episode is based on a story that accomplishments should be written on your hand, and you should celebrate them only until they fade.

 The idea is that you should absolutely celebrate the moment, but that as it fades, you don’t continue to have it be “your thing”.
 That it not be part of your routine to wander through your trophy room.
 None of us should ever be resting on the thing that we did last week.

 And yet – everyone has a different pace.
-Some people, what is written on their hand inspires them immediately to the next thing.
+What’s written on your hand inspires some people immediately for the next thing.
 For some, longer periods of work and longer periods of celebration are important.

-Or, maybe it is not about what we write on our palms at all, but figuring out where we are all headed, and along that path, if we get there, will we celebrate?
-There is magic when everyone is rowing in the same direction.
+What if it is not about what we write on our palms at all, but figuring out where we are all headed, and along that path, if we get there, will we celebrate?
+Magic happens when everyone is rowing in the same direction.

 What story do you want to tell?